Preserving our Heritage...

 School Group Tours Program

 Special school group tours are available each year.
 Participating classes receive classroom materials and supplies.
-The next series of tours will be held in April 2014.
+The next series of tours will be announced later this fall.
 For more information, check out our school tours page.

 Rush County Fair Special Events